 Charges for premium room fees are negotiated between the care provider and the resident and must be specified in the admission agreement.

-In July 2014 an industry agreed extra costs policy [PDF, 365 KB] was introduced to clarify if and when premium room fees can apply on entering care.
-It also detailed the process if you no longer wish to reside in a premium room and / or pay premium room fees.
+The Age-Related Residential Care Services contract() specifies when premium room fees can apply on entering care.
+It also details the process if you no longer wish to reside in a premium room and/or pay premium room fees.

 Facilities cannot charge for services included in the DHB contract (includes GP visits, medications and incontinence products).
 This applies to residents receiving the Residential Care Subsidy and privately paying residents.
 Extra can only be charged for items or services outside of the contract.